 Step 3: Research Competition And Demand

-Analyze your competition in-depth and gauge consumer demand.
-You can find gaps, distinguish your offering, and properly position your product by having a thorough understanding of the competition environment.
-To determine the possible demand for your product or service, assess the advantages and disadvantages of your rivals and examine market trends.
+Do an in-depth analysis of your competition and measure consumer demand.
+With a proper understanding of the competitive environment, you will be able to find the gaps, differentiate your offering, and position your product accordingly.
+To estimate the potential demand for your product or service, evaluate the strengths and weaknesses of your competitors and analyze market trends.

 Step 4: Decide Key Messaging